 The convention was held on June 8, 1847.
-Goodell presided.
+New York abolitionist activist William Goodell presided.
 Seventy persons attended.
 Smith received the new party’s presidential nomination for the 1848 campaign.
-The vice-presidential nod went to Massachusetts peace activist Elihu Burnett.
-Burnett was not present at the convention and refused the nomination when he learned of it.
-Michigan Underground Railroad conductor Charles C. Foote was later nominated in Burnett’s place.
+The vice-presidential nod went to Massachusetts peace activist Elihu Burritt.
+Burritt was not present at the convention and refused the nomination when he learned of it.
+Michigan Underground Railroad conductor Charles C. Foote was later nominated in Burritt’s place.

 It is known that Smith attended the convention; it is surmised that Douglass did too.
 Also thought to be present were the abolition and woman's rights activists Lydia Maria Child and Lucretia Mott; each woman received a vote in early balloting.
 Women present were permitted to vote on nominations, a first in American politics; the votes for Child and Mott marked the first time in history that women received votes for president of the United States at a bona fide political convention.

 As noted, the convention's precise location is unknown.
 Contemporary accounts are clear in referring to the site as “Macedon Lock,” though there is no community by that name and never was.